Finnish Sauna Etiquette: A Guide for First Timers

 Throwing Water on Stones

 In a Finnish sauna, people throw water on stones.
 That increases the humidity and the sauna feels hotter.
-Water is thrown every 5 minutes.
+Water is thrown every 5 minutes but the internal can be shorter or longer depending on personal preferences.
+It is highly impolite to throw too much water without asking for permission from the other people inside the sauna.
 It does not matter whether the water is cold or hot.

 The sauna goer who sits closest to the water bucket is responsible for throwing the water.
 If you do not want to take this responsibility it is better to sit far away from the bucket.
 It is also polite to ask for permission before throwing water on the stones since not all people like hot steam.
 Throwing too little water is better than too much.
 Throwing much water makes the sauna too humid and uncomfortably hot.